DataShades/ckanext-files/README.md

         operation: types.AuthOperation,
         next_owner: Any | None,
     ) -> bool | None:
-        """Decide if user is allowed to perform operation on file that belongs to owner.
+        """Decide if user is allowed to perform specified operation on the file.

         Return True/False if user allowed/not allowed.
 Return `None` to rely on other plugins.
 If every implementation returns `None`, default logic